citp/privacy-policy-historical/j/ja/jag/jagex.com.md

 If you are submitting an affidavit for a child that is under 13 years of age, then please do not include any of their Personally Identifiable Information.
 If you do include any Personally Identifiable Information of the child, your submission is your express consent for Jagex to receive and store the Personally Identifiable Information as reasonably necessary to fulfil your request.

 ### 9\.
-Review, correction and deletion of information from our records
+Review and correction of information from our records

-If for data protection purposes you are concerned that the Personally Identifiable Information which we hold about you is not accurate, or should you wish to have your Personally Identifiable Information removed from our records, please see our [Data Protection Policy](http://www.jagex.com/privacy/dataprotect.ws).
+If for data protection purposes you are concerned that the Personally Identifiable Information which we hold about you is not accurate please see our [Data Protection Policy](http://www.jagex.com/privacy/dataprotect.ws).